Our Services

 Helpful Resources

-A red ring around a baby’s mouth may be caused by simple irritation from drool, acidic foods or products (contact dermatitis) or by a true IgE-mediated food allergy which appears quickly with hives, swelling or breathing issues.
+A red ring around a baby's mouth is most commonly caused by one of two issues: simple skin irritation (contact dermatitis) from drool, acidic foods, or skincare products, or a true IgE-mediated food allergy, which appears rapidly and may include hives, swelling, or breathing difficulty.

 Seeing a baby develop a red circle around the mouth can be alarming for parents.
 This reaction may stem from simple irritation (contact dermatitis) or a true food allergy (IgE-mediated response).
 Understanding the differences, common triggers, and when to seek help can guide you to the right solution without unnecessary worry.